aosucas499/starboardre/README.md

 # starboardre

-A script to download a docker image, install dependencies and run the drivers/software for old digital boards "Hitachi StarBoard" in new ubuntu based distros.
+An application for linux, to run drivers/software for old digital boards "Hitachi StarBoard" in new Ubuntu based distros.
+(Bionic and focal based systems).
+It downloads a docker image, installs dependencies and executes the drivers/software.
+The aplication run at every startup.